thoughtspot/thoughtspot.github.io/_data-connect/setup/settingup-etl.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 The ThoughtSpot team will assist you in the initial setup and configuration of ThoughtSpot Data Connect.
-You will need to provide the credentials for logging in to the various data sources you want to connect to.
+You must provide the credentials for logging in to the various data sources you want to connect to.

 Your purchase of ThoughtSpot Data Connect includes the necessary credentials for connecting to Informatica.
 ThoughtSpot Support will supply the Informatica credentials, if you do not already have an account.
 You can change the Informatica credentials later, if you would like.
 You need these credentials when issuing the command to enable ThoughtSpot Data Connect.